 Ergot (Claviceps purpurea) is a fungal disease that affects wheat, barley, oats, rye, triticale and a wide range of grasses, particularly black-grass.
 It infects the grass ear at flowering and replaces a few spikelets with hard, black fruiting bodies (sclerotia).

 Although ergot has very little effect on crop yields, the ergot alkaloids which are produced may have harmful effects on humans and animals.

 Cleaning equipment on farms and in grain stores is effective at removing sclerotia from grain.
 Flour millers reject grain where ergot can be seen.

 UK Flour Millers member companies demonstrate ‘due diligence’ by participating in a monitoring project which tests for ergot alkaloids in samples of milling grain.
 Results indicate that ergot alkaloid levels in wheat used by UK millers are extremely low.

-Maximum limits for ergot alkaloids in processed cereal products are due to come into effect in 2021.
+EU limits for ergot alkaloids in processed cereal products came into effect from January 2022.

 Ochratoxin A (OTA)

 Ochratoxin A (OTA) is produced by the fungi Aspergillus ochraceus and Penicillium verrucosum.
 Its presence is normally associated with poor storage conditions rather than developing in the field.
 Prevention is achieved by drying and cooling grain promptly after harvest and ensuring that it remains in this condition throughout the storage period.
 Advice to farmers on how to minimise the risk of storage mycotoxins developing is available in the AHDB’s Grain Storage Guide.
 UK millers only purchase grain from farmers who operate under assurance schemes, in which they are expected to follow this guide.
 This ensures the risk of grain containing high levels of OTA entering the food chain is minimised.